-Date of Financial Statements
+Date of financial statements

 If financial statements are to be approved by the shareholders in their meeting they are deemed authorized for issue when the board of directors authorizes them for issue to shareholders.
-If the financial statements are to be approved by a supervisory board consisting solely of non-executives, they are deemed issued when they are presented to the supervisory board by the management.
+If the financial statements are to be approved by a supervisory board consisting solely of non-executive directors, they are deemed issued when they are presented to the supervisory board by the management.

 There are two types of events after the balance sheet date: adjusting events (also known as recognized subsequent events under US GAAP) and non-adjusting events (non-recognized subsequent events).

-Written by Obaidullah Jan, ACA, CFA and last revised on
+by Obaidullah Jan, ACA, CFA and last modified on